AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 - :rust:`if let` is shorthand for a two-arm :rust:`match`

-- Use when only one case is interesting
+- Suited for logic where only one specific pattern is relevant

-- Prefer :rust:`match` when handling multiple cases
+- :rust:`match` remains the standard for handling multiple distinct cases

 .. code:: rust